John Titor: Forum posts

-John Titor's military symbol appeared on the Time Travel Institute forums on November 2, 2000, under the username TimeTravel_0 (The name "John Titor" was not used on these posts.)
-The posts discussed time travel in general, the first one being the "six parts" description of the components required for a working time machine and responses to questions from other posters about how such a machine might work.
+The posts discussed time travel in general, the first being a "six parts" description of the components required for a working time machine, followed by responses to questions from other forum members about how such a machine might work.
 These early posts tended to be short.
-A second thread was also made due to shortcomings of the forum software used at the time.
+A second thread was started in January 2001 due to shortcomings of the forum software used at the time, and a third thread, "Parallel Universe," emerged in December 2000 as the discussion expanded beyond the original topic.
+Forum members challenged the technical claims, questioned inconsistencies, and pressed for verifiable details throughout the exchanges.

-In January 2001, TimeTravel_0 referred to himself as "John Titor" and began posting at the Art Bell Post-2-Post BBS Forums,.
+In January 2001, TimeTravel_0 began referring to himself as "John Titor" and also started posting at the Art Bell Post-2-Post BBS Forums.
 The final Titor post was made in late March 2001.

-Later, around 2003, various websites compiled Titor's posts, re-arranging them into narratives.
+Later, around 2003, various websites compiled Titor's posts, rearranging them into narratives.
 Not all of these sites refer to the original dates that the messages were posted on the forums.